Joy Berry: Book series

-Teach Me About (TMA)
+Teach me about (TMA)

 These teach the first steps toward responsibility to children up to three years old.

 Very young children often develop irresponsible behavior when they are not encouraged to assume responsibility for their actions and reactions.
 Parents often foster irresponsible behavior by perceiving children as helpless and incapable of assuming responsibility for their lives.

 The purpose of the TMA books is to help parents begin the process of shifting the responsibility for a child's behavior from the parent to the child.
 These books accomplish this by helping children understand and handle appropriately the people and experiences that they encounter in their everyday lives.

 (Books in the TMA series include: Mealtime, Bathtime, Getting Dressed, Bedtime, Travel, Potty Training, Illness, Danger, Boredom, Feelings, Crying, Security Objects, Mommies & Daddies, Brothers & Sisters, Grandparents, Relatives, Different Families, Pets, Friends, The Babysitter, The Doctor, The Dentist, Looking, Listening, Tasting, Smelling, Touching, My Body, Pretending, Day Care, School).

-Let's Talk About (LTA)
+Let's talk about (LTA)

 These suggest handling emotions in positive ways to children three to five.

 Raw emotions as well as emotionally charged situations are the source of a child's first inner conflicts and discomfort.
 This inner turmoil can manifest in unacceptable behavior that can be troublesome to parents as well as children.

 The purpose of the LTA books is to educate young children regarding their emotions as well as the emotionally charged situations they encounter so that they can understand and handle these emotions and situations in positive instead of negative ways.

-(Books is the LTA series include: Disobeying, Feeling Afraid, Feeling Worried, Feeling Frustrated, Feeling Defeated, Feeling Guilty, Feeling Sad, Feeling Lonely, Feeling Angry, Feeling Embarrassed, Feeling Inferior, Feeling Jealous, Feeling Disappointed, Feeling Cheated, Feeling Rejected, Being Away, Being Shy, New Situations, Getting Hurt, Getting Lost, Being Afraid to Fail, Being Patient, Being Good, Needing Attention, Saying “No,” Accepting “No,” Being Cooperative, Being Fair, Playing with Others, Being Helpful, Making Others Angry).
+(Books in the LTA series include: Disobeying, Feeling Afraid, Feeling Worried, Feeling Frustrated, Feeling Defeated, Feeling Guilty, Feeling Sad, Feeling Lonely, Feeling Angry, Feeling Embarrassed, Feeling Inferior, Feeling Jealous, Feeling Disappointed, Feeling Cheated, Feeling Rejected, Being Away, Being Shy, New Situations, Getting Hurt, Getting Lost, Being Afraid to Fail, Being Patient, Being Good, Needing Attention, Saying "No", Accepting "No", Being Cooperative, Being Fair, Playing with Others, Being Helpful, Making Others Angry).

-Help Me Be Good (HMBG)
+Help me be good (HMBG)

 These help replace misbehavior with good behavior in children five to seven.

 The normal egocentricity of young children often leads to misbehavior that evokes unwanted responses from others.
 These unwanted responses can lead to a destructive cycle of negative action and reaction.

 The purpose of the HMBG books is to help break the cycle of negative action and reaction.
 This is accomplished by each book defining a misbehavior; explaining the cause of the misbehavior; discussing the negative effects of the misbehavior; and offering suggestions for replacing the misbehavior with acceptable behavior.

 (Books in the HMBG series include: Being Lazy, Being Forgetful, Being Careless, Being Messy, Being Wasteful, Overdoing It, Showing Off, Being a Bad Sport, Being Selfish, Being Greedy, Breaking Promises, Disobeying, Interrupting, Whining, Complaining, Throwing Tantrums, Teasing, Tattling, Gossiping, Being Rude, Snooping, Lying, Cheating, Stealing, Being Bullied, Being Bossy, Being Destructive, Fighting, Being Mean).